hedi-far/nextjs-kids-clothing-storage-web-app/README.md

 ![SQLDBM](/screenshots/db-scheme-screenshot.png)

-The project planned with GitHub Projects and Agantty.
+The project planned with GitHub Projects and Agantty (not in the picture).

 ![GitHub Projects](/screenshots/github-projects-screenshot.jpg)